EdgeVPNio/tools/scripts/portalDocker/README.md

 - Copy the configuration file from [.env](https://github.com/EdgeVPNio/portal/blob/master/.env) into the portal directory.

-- Replace the value of the key `DB_URI` with the name of the mongo container
+- Replace the value of the key `DB_URI` with the name of the mongo/influx container

     ```shell
     DB_URI=mongodb

+    DB_URI=influxdb
     ```

 - Run the below command to start the portal container